Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 To remove a `failed` node from the cluster, use the [`kong cluster force-leave`][cli-cluster] command, and its status will transition to `left`.

+The node data will persist for 1 hour in the datastore in case the node crashes, after which it will be removed from the datastore and new nodes will stop trying auto-joining it.

 ## 8. Problems and bug reports

 Clustering is a new feature introduce with Kong >= 0.6.x - if you experience any problem please contact us through our [Community Channels][community-channels].